Get your IUD inserted at Everywoman’s

 Your IUD insertion

-The IUD is gently inserted inside your uterus.
 The doctor puts some freezing into your cervix, measures the size of your uterus and inserts the IUD.
 You may have a pinching feeling and a sharp cramping pain for a few minutes.

 You may or may not feel some dizziness, sweating and/or nausea after the insertion.
 You may have some bleeding as well; please bring a pad with you.
-You will be asked to rest for at least 10 minutes after the insertion to ensure that you are OK to leave.
+You will be asked to rest for at least 10 minutes after the insertion to ensure that you are okay to leave.

 If you have an IUD inserted at the time of an aspiration (surgical) abortion, it is done during the procedure and there is usually very little discomfort.
 If you make an appointment just to have an IUD inserted, it helps to take some Ibuprofen (Advil) before your appointment.